 Upon the completion of the entire Canada 150 Mosaic, each community mural will reside in the town or city where it was created as a legacy of your community and its connection to the communities across Canada.

 Invitation from Lewis Lavoie

-What would a unified painting of Canada look like if it was painted by expressions of our people?
-As an artist, I am fascinated at the thought of what the final image will be when thousands of individual paintings, created by Canadians from coast to coast, are combined into one overall piece of art.
+How can a piece of art unite a nation and empower communities to celebrate their strength and diversity?
+As an artist, I am fascinated at the thought of what the final image will be when thousands of individual paintings, created by Canadians from coast to coast, are combined into one overall mosaic mural.

 Naturally, it came to me it would be incredible to create a mural that would connect our whole country.
 For years, I have been exploring what this would look like.
-Finally, the timing is perfect as Canada is about to celebrate 150 years.
+The timing became perfect to celebrate our diversity as a nation through a united work of art.

 I have chosen the train and railroad and feel it is the ultimate theme for connecting the murals.
 Railways played an integral role in the process of tying regions together.
 My vision is to do the same with these murals.
 All aboard!